codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 An example of participation grading:

-- Depending on your language of choice the script below as either .sh or .py file to `.guides/secure` folder
+- Depending on your language of choice the script below add either .sh or .py file to `.guides/secure` folder

 .. tabs::